Tasbih Counter

 Tasbih is the Islamic practice of repeating short phrases that glorify Allah.
 Think of it as a spiritual reset button, a few minutes of focused repetition that pulls your attention away from the noise of daily life and centres it on something greater.
 The Quran describes it directly: "Verily, in the remembrance of Allah do hearts find rest" (Surah Ar-Ra'd 13:28).

 The practice is rooted in prophetic tradition.
 After every obligatory prayer, Muslims are encouraged to recite SubhanAllah 33 times, Alhamdulillah 33 times, and Allahu Akbar 34 times, a total of 100 phrases.
-This specific formula comes from authentic hadith recorded in both Sahih Muslim (597) and Sahih Bukhari, where the Prophet Muhammad (peace be upon him) described it as one of the easiest yet most rewarding acts of worship.
+This specific formula comes from the hadith of Ka'b ibn 'Ujrah in Sahih Muslim (596), which promises that those who keep to it after every prescribed prayer will never be disappointed.
+Related narrations in Sahih Muslim (597) and Sahih Bukhari (843) describe the same post-prayer tasbih with each phrase recited 33 times.

 Traditionally, Muslims use a misbaha (prayer beads), a string of 33 or 99 beads, to keep count.
 But scholars across all schools of thought agree that the counting method isn't what matters.
 What matters is the sincerity and presence of heart.
 Whether you use beads, your fingers, or a digital counter like this one, the spiritual benefit comes from the dhikr itself, not the tool you use to track it.